devart-ai-connectivity/mcp-server-universal/README.md

 4. The data source returns the data.
 5. The MCP server transforms the result into output suitable for AI processing.

+## Quick start

+1. [Install](#installation) Devart MCP Server Universal.
+2. Install and activate the required [Devart ODBC Driver](https://www.devart.com/odbc/) for your data source.
+3. Launch the product and configure a connection using an existing DSN or a custom ODBC connection string.
+4. Connect your AI tool using the integration guide for your tool.
+5. Run your first natural-language query.

 ## Installation

 TBA